bonastreyair/iiot-tools/communications/wifi/basic/README.md

 #Communications
 ## Wifi
 ### Basic

-There are two functions.
-	- scanNetworks(); Scan the surrounding available WiFi networks and print some information about them.
+Code to scan the surrounding networks and connect with one.
-	- connectToNetwork(); Try to connect the device to your WiFi network.

 ###Code
 * [basic.ino](basic.ino)